Spheres and Projections for $\mathrm{Out}(F_n)$: Stabilizers of spheres

-In $N$, the curve $\alpha_1$ occurs twice as the boundary of a sphere piece, once on each boundary component of $N$.
-Let $C^1$ and $C^2$ be the two sphere pieces having a copy of $\alpha_1$ contained in their boundary.

-The disk $D_1$ also occurs on both boundary components of $N$, and both of these disks have the property that they only intersect a single sphere piece in $N$, namely one of the $C^j$.
-Let $D^j$ be the copy of $D_1$ intersecting $C^j$.

-We glue $D^j$ to the corresponding sphere piece $C^j$ and then slightly push $D^j$ inside $N$ with a homotopy to obtain a properly embedded bordered sphere $C'^j$ in $N$.
-Since $D_1$ is innermost, this sphere is disjoint from all sphere pieces $C_k \neq C^j$, and has one less boundary component than $C^j$.
-We replace the sphere piece $C^j$ by the bordered sphere $C'^j$ for $j=1,2$.
+We glue $D_1$ to the corresponding sphere piece $C_1$ and then slightly push $D_1$ inside $N$ with a homotopy to obtain a properly embedded bordered sphere $C'_1$ in $N$.
+Since $D_1$ is innermost, this sphere is disjoint from all sphere pieces $C_k \neq C_1$, and has one less boundary component than $C_1$.

-The collection of bordered spheres obtained in this way is a collection of disjointly embedded sphere pieces.
-Furthermore, the closing disks chosen for this collection are still properly nested if they intersect.
-The lemma now follows by induction on the number of elements in $\D$. \end{proof}
+Now let $\mathcal{C}'$ be the collection of bordered spheres obtained from $\mathcal{C}$ by replacing $C_1$ with $C'_1$.
+This is still a collection of disjointly embedded bordered spheres.
+Furthermore, the collection $\mathcal{D}' = \D - \{D_1\}$ is a collection of properly nested disks, one for each boundary circle of a sphere in $\mathcal{C}'$.
+Thus, we can inductively repeat the construction with $\mathcal{C}'$ and $\mathcal{D}'$, and the lemma follows. \end{proof}

-We let ${\mathcal S}(\Sigma)$ be the collection of disjointly embedded spheres obtained by capping off the boundaries of each sphere piece of $\Sigma$.
-The set ${\mathcal S}(\Sigma)$ may contain inessential spheres and parallel spheres in the same homotopy class.
-We denote by $\pi_\sigma(\Sigma)$ the union of $\sigma$ with one representative for each essential homotopy class of spheres occurring in ${\mathcal S}(\Sigma)$.
-Observe that the projection $\pi_\sigma$ is \emph{canonical}, i.e. it is equivariant with respect to the actions of the group of diffeomorphisms of $W_n$ and of $W_n-\sigma$.
+We let ${\mathcal P}(\Sigma)$ be the collection of disjointly embedded spheres obtained by capping off the boundary components of each sphere piece of $\Sigma$.
+The set ${\mathcal P}(\Sigma)$ may contain inessential spheres and parallel spheres in the same homotopy class.
+We denote by $\pi_{\sigma^\pm}(\Sigma)$ the sphere system obtained as the union of $\sigma^\pm$ with one representative for each essential homotopy class of spheres occurring in ${\mathcal P}(\Sigma)$.
 To show that the sphere system obtained in this way from a simple sphere system $\Sigma$ is again simple, we require the following topological lemma.

 \begin{lemma} Let $C$ be a sphere piece in $N$ intersecting the boundary of $N$ in at least one curve $\alpha$.
-Let $D \subset \partial N$ be a disk with $\partial D = \alpha$.
+Let $D \subset \partial N$ be an innermost disk with $\partial D = \alpha$.
 Let $C'$ be the sphere piece obtained by gluing $D$ to $C$ and slightly pushing $D$ into $N$ (which might be a sphere without boundary components).

 Then every closed curve in $N$ which can be homotoped to be disjoint from $C'$ can also be homotoped to be disjoint from $C$. \end{lemma} \begin{proof} Pushing the disk $D$ slightly inside of $N$ with a homotopy traces out a three-dimensional cylinder $Q$ in $N$.
 The boundary of $Q$ consists of two disks (the disk $D$, and the image of $D$ under the homotopy) and an annulus $A$ which can be chosen to lie in $C$ (see Figure~\ref{fig:pushoff} for an example).